shama/drone-hud/README.md

 ## demo

-Video demonstrating three.js coordinates and placeholder for the ar drone model:
+[Here is a youtube video](http://www.youtube.com/watch?v=TtwjykeRAsE&list=UUpqYfSWEcyBGorRGvPsHkgg&index=1) demonstrating three.js coordinates and placeholder for the ar drone model.

-<iframe width="560" height="315" src="http://www.youtube.com/embed/TtwjykeRAsE?list=UUpqYfSWEcyBGorRGvPsHkgg" frameborder="0" allowfullscreen></iframe>

 and the battery level: